-On October 23, 2018, Spring Pharmaceuticals, LLC (Spring) filed a lawsuit against the Company, Martin Shkreli, Mission Pharmacal Company and Alamo Pharma Services, Inc. in the United States District Court for the Eastern District of Pennsylvania alleging that the Company violated various federal and state antitrust and unfair competition laws by allegedly refusing to sell samples of the Thiola® brand drug so that Spring can conduct the bioequivalence testing needed to submit an ANDA to the FDA for approval to market a generic version of the product.
+In October 2018, Spring Pharmaceuticals, LLC (Spring) filed a lawsuit against the Company, Martin Shkreli, Mission Pharmacal Company and Alamo Pharma Services, Inc. in the United States District Court for the Eastern District of Pennsylvania alleging that the Company violated various federal and state antitrust and unfair competition laws by allegedly refusing to sell samples of the Thiola® brand drug so that Spring can conduct the bioequivalence testing needed to submit an ANDA to the FDA for approval to market a generic version of the product.
 Spring is seeking injunctive relief and damages.
 The Company intends to vigorously defend against Spring's claims.
-On January 15, 2019, the Company filed a motion to dismiss the lawsuit.
-On April 10, 2019, the Court stayed the Company's motion to dismiss for 90 days to allow for discovery limited to the question of whether Spring has standing to sue.
+In January 2019, the Company filed a motion to dismiss the lawsuit.
+In April 2019, the Court stayed the Company's motion to dismiss to allow for discovery limited to the question of whether Spring has standing to sue.
+That discovery has been completed and the Company is awaiting the Court's decision on the motion to dismiss.
 No amounts have been accrued related to this matter and the outcome cannot be determined.